 You can always revoke access by going to Ellipsis (…) > View Participants.

 macOS also come with a Reminders app.
 Provided you’re using the same Apple ID under System Preferences > Apple ID, your lists should sync here too.
 You can add items by typing, just like on iOS, or use Siri in macOS to add items using your voice.

 Windows or Linux users need to log in to iCloud.com using their Apple ID, then select Reminders to view their shopping list.
 Unfortunately, there’s no desktop app integration available for these platforms.

 The Best Shopping List for iPhone Users

-Sure there are more feature-rich solutions on the App Store, like AnyList (Free), but the core functionality isn’t necessarily any better than Apple’s own free app.
-The app that everyone with an iPhone already has, that makes sharing a breeze.
+Sure, there are more feature-rich to-do lists on the App Store .
+But the core functionality isn’t necessarily any better than Apple’s built-in free app.
+What’s more, everyone with an iPhone already has this app, which makes sharing your list a breeze.

 Affiliate Disclosure: By buying the products we recommend, you help keep the site alive.
 Read more.